MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/logger-readme.md

 ms.service: core
 ---

-# Azure Logger client library for JavaScript - Version 1.0.3
+# Azure Logger client library for JavaScript - version 1.0.3

 The `@azure/logger` package can be used to enable logging in the Azure SDKs for JavaScript.